Ailoso/KopruluAchievements/docs/achi-setup/basic-achievements.md

 * **Icon:** The Achievement's Icon image, for optimal Quality a 112x112 image is recommended, only the image value is required
 * **ID:** This ID is what is saved to player's Banks, Less than 10 characters are recommended with no Special Characters
 * **Points:** The Amount of points gained from earning the Achievement, if the value is set to 0 it will become a hidden Feat of Strength
-* **Race:** This property is what sets the Race style of the Achievement Toast, it has no effect on anything else
 * **Title:** The name of your Achievement, only rule is to not make it overflow out of the frame, does not support double lines

 The display order is dictated by the order from top to bottom, though it does not matter if there are achievements from different categories mixed together.